 All applicants must meet the general admission requirements for Concordia University Chicago graduate programs as published in the Concordia University Chicago academic catalog.

-New students are accepted into graduate degree-seeking, certificate, endorsement and/or post-graduate programs for online and on-campus study in the fall, spring, or summer semesters.
-Previously admitted students seeking to change programs may do so at the beginning of a semester (only) by submitting a Change-of-Program quick app.
-Applicants must be in good academic standing according to Concordia University Chicago’s satisfactory academic progress standards at the time of requesting a program change.
+New students are accepted into most graduate degree-seeking, certificate, endorsement and/or post-graduate programs for online and on-campus study for in the fall, spring, or summer semesters.
+Students seeking to change programs may do so by submitting a Change-of-Program quick app.
+Applicants must be in good academic standing according to Concordia University Chicago’s satisfactory academic progress standards and meet published program admission requirements at the time of requesting a program change.
+Program changes will be processed and recorded for the subsequent semester.

 Program-specific admission requirements: